Jack jumper ant: Diet

-Lifecycle
+Lifecycle and reproduction

 Like every ant, the life of a jack jumper ant starts from an egg.
 If the egg is fertilised, the ant will be a female (diploid); if not, it will become a male (haploid).
 They develop through complete metamorphosis, meaning that they pass through larval and pupal stages before emerging as an adult.
 Cocoons that are isolated from the colony are able to shed their pupal skin before hatching, allowing themselves to advance to full pigmentation.
 Pupae can also eclose (emerge from their pupal stage) without assistance from other ants.
 Once born, jack jumper ants can identify distinct tasks, an obvious primitive trait Myrmecia ants are known for.

 Based on observations of six worker ants, the average life expectancy of the jack jumper is around 1.3 years, but workers were shown to live as little as 1.12 years or as long as 1.6, with the queen living much longer than the workers at 10 years or more.
 These data give a life expectancy of 401–584 days, with an average of 474 days.
 Egg clumping is common, as observed in laboratory colonies.
 These clumps are often carried by worker ants, and these clumps would contain two to 30 eggs, without any larvae to hold them together.
 This confirms that eggs from jack jumper colonies do not always lie singly apart.
 George C. Wheeler and Jeanette Wheeler (1971) studied and described larvae collected from New South Wales and South Australia.
 They noted that very young larvae of the jack jumper were 2.4 mm in length, with two types of body hair.
 They also described young larvae (matured from very young larvae) at 2.7 mm, but with similar body characteristics to mature larvae, at 12.5 mm.